-

 Syllabus

 1 Vocal Technique 1.1 Full breathing.
 1.2 Vibration and Projection: onset and offset.
 1.3 Articulation and Diction: International Phonetic Alphabet of the Portuguese language.
 1.5 Aural Training: tuning and intonation.
 1.6 Vocal Warm-up and Training.
 2 Vocal Health and Hygiene 2.1 Vocal health habits.
 2.2 Preparation and maintenance of a healthy voice.
 3 Performance – Spoken Voice 3.1 Integrating Voice into Acting.
-3.2 Types of vocal acting.
-3.3 Monologue and Dialogue.
+3.2 Voice acting: narration 3.3 Monologue and Dialogue.
 4 Performance – Singing Voice 4.1 Musical Concepts: rhythm, beat, polyphony, crescendo/decrescendo, canon.

 -